persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   - **Threshold exceedance**: Create a new threshold exceedance analysis
   - **Remove**: Remove the limit state and all the analyses depending on it

-This item is associated with a window which allows to:
+This item is associated with a window which allows one to:
   - Select the output of interest
   - Define the failure event by:
       - selecting an operator: